Quillen cohomology of enriched operads: Background and notations

-\item Let $\textbf{k}$ be a commutative ring of characteristic 0.
+(iii) Let $\textbf{k}$ be a commutative ring {that contains $\QQ$ the field of rational numbers}.
 Consider the monoidal category of \textbf{dg} $\textbf{k}$-\textbf{modules}, $(\C(\textbf{k}) , \otimes)$, equipped with the projective model structure.
-This is also a combinatorial fibrant model category and has weak equivalences being closed under filtered colimits.
+This is also a combinatorial fibrant model category, with weak equivalences closed under filtered colimits.
 There is a functorial path data for $\C(\textbf{k})$ given by $(-) \otimes \Omega^{*}(\Delta^{1})$ where $\Omega^{*}(\Delta^{1})$ is the \textit{Sullivan's dg algebra of differentials} on the interval $\Delta^{1}\in \Set_\Delta$ (see [\cite{Fresse2}, 5.3]).
-So we get that $\C(\textbf{k})$ satisfies the conditions of Proposition \ref{p:modelonalgebras}.
-However, $\C(\textbf{k})$ is in general not symmetric $h$-monoidal, unless $\textbf{k}$ is a field of characteristic 0.
-(See the one below).
+So we get that $\C(\textbf{k})$ satisfies the conditions of Proposition \ref{p:modelonalgebras}. {Moreover, $\C(\textbf{k})$ is symmetric $h$-monoidal, according to \cite{Pavlov1}}.

-\item Suppose that $\textbf{k}$ is a field of characteristic 0.
-Consider the monoidal category of \textbf{connective dg $\textbf{k}$-modules}, $(\C_{\geqslant0}(\textbf{k}),\otimes)$, equipped with the projective model structure.
-This model category is combinatorial and has weak equivalences being closed under filtered colimits.
-Moreover, all its objects are both fibrant and cofibrant.
+(iv) {For $\textbf{k}$ as above}, consider the monoidal category of \textbf{connective dg $\textbf{k}$-modules}, $(\C_{\geqslant0}(\textbf{k}),\otimes)$, equipped with the projective model structure.
+This model category is combinatorial and its weak equivalences are closed under filtered colimits.
+Moreover, all its objects are fibrant.
 However, as far as we know, $\C_{\geqslant0}(\textbf{k})$ does not adapt to the conditions of Proposition \ref{p:modelonalgebras}.
-The only thing missed is the existence of a functorial path data, (which we do not know about).
-Instead of that, $\C_{\geqslant0}(\textbf{k})$ satisfies the conditions of Proposition \ref{p:modelonalgebras1}.
-Indeed, for any given finite group $G$, every $\textbf{k}$-module equipped with a $G$-action is automatically projective as a $\textbf{k}[G]$-module, (by the Maschke's theorem).
-This fact implies that $\C_{\geqslant0}(\textbf{k})$ is symmetric $h$-monoidal.
-(See [\cite{Pavlov1}, \S 7.4] for more details).
+The only thing missed is the existence of a functorial path data. {Despite this, $\C_{\geqslant0}(\textbf{k})$ is symmetric $h$-monoidal, as well as the case above.}